CaseyQWood/Buckets/userStories.md

 As a user I should have a clickable 3D coin that takes me to my profile.
 Stretch:
 As a user when I visit my profile page, I should see my active budget.
+As a user I can choose the currency type

 ### Path /profile/new
 ### Path /profile/:id